-You should be aware of the mandatory requirement for 10% Biodiversity Net Gain that will be effective from November 2023.
+You should be aware of the mandatory requirement for 10% Biodiversity Net Gain on new developments that came into effect 12th February 2024.
 Most new developments will have to demonstrate how they will achieve a minimum of 10% Biodiversity Net Gain (often referred to as BNG) and the 10% will be calculated using the government’s biodiversity metric.

 Becoming familiar with the ideas of natural capital and Environmental Net Gain along with BNG will help you to position your projects to best cope with future stresses.
 Just as BNG has settled into our vocabulary and various tools for calculating BNG have been standardised in the biodiversity metric, we can expect a similar trajectory for Environmental Net Gain.